 6.8.1 Substantial Error or Omissions; Revised Study Report

-Should the CAISO discover, through written comments submitted by an Interconnection Customer or otherwise, that a final Phase I or Phase II Interconnection Study Report (which can mean a final Phase I or Phase II Interconnection Study Report for cluster studies or a final system impact and facilities report for the Independent Study Process) contains a substantial error or omission, the CAISO will cause a revised final report to be issued to the Interconnection Customer.
+Should the CAISO discover, through written comments submitted by an Interconnection Customer or otherwise, that a final Phase I, Phase II Interconnection Study Report (which can mean a final Phase I, Phase II Interconnection Study Report for cluster studies or a final system impact and facilities report for the Independent Study Process) contains a substantial error or omission, the CAISO will cause a revised final report to be issued to the Interconnection Customer.

 A substantial error or omission shall mean an error or omission that results in one or more of the following:

-(i) understatement or overstatement of the Interconnection Customer’s cost responsibility for either Network Upgrades or Participating TO Interconnection Facilities by more than five (5) percent or one million dollars ($1,000,000), whichever is greater; or
+(i) understatement or overstatement of the Interconnection Customer’s Current Cost Responsibility, Maximum Cost Responsibility, Maximum Cost Exposure, and Participating TO Interconnection Facilities by more than five (5) percent or one million dollars ($1,000,000), whichever is greater;

-(ii) results in a delay to the schedule by which the Interconnection Customer can achieve Commercial Operation, In-Service Date, or requested Deliverability Status, based on the results of the final Interconnection Study, by more than one year.
+(ii) delay of the Commercial Operation Date, In-Service Date, or requested Deliverability Status by more than one year; or

+(iii) termination of the Interconnection Customer’s power purchase agreement.

+The CAISO will include examples of how Interconnection Customers demonstrate power purchase agreement terminations in the Business Practice Manual.
+The CAISO will confirm power purchase agreement terminations with the Interconnection Customer’s counterparty.

 A dispute over the plan of service by an Interconnection Customer shall not be considered a substantial error or omission unless the Interconnection Customer demonstrates that the plan of service was based on an invalid or erroneous study assumption that meets the criteria set forth above.
+Changes to Interconnection Studies resulting from Interconnection Customer requests, including without limitation, modifications, suspensions, or failures to meet GIA milestones, are not considered errors or omissions.

 6.8.2 Other Errors or Omissions; Addendum